 Mobility Mentoring Project

-Parents who are engaged in services with the Early Childhood Center or the Infant Parent Court Project and are motivated to take steps and build skills to achieve economic and family stability may be referred by their ECC or Infant Parent Project clinician to the Mobility Mentoring Project.
+Parents who are engaged in services with the Infant Parent Court Project at CERC and are motivated to take steps and build skills to achieve economic and family stability may be referred by their ECC or Infant Parent Project clinician to the Mobility Mentoring Project.
 ECC’s Mobility Mentoring project provides a trained professional to guide parents through self-assessment and goal setting, coach them to build the skills and capacities needed to improve their economic and family stability.
 This service is modeled on a program operated by Crittenden Women’s Union in Boston, MA that is moving homeless mothers out of poverty.
-Mobility Mentoring is a long term intervention that focuses on improving “executive functioning” -- the critical thinking and self-regulation skills that are required to solve problems, set and attain goals, prioritize, delay gratification and problem solve --all of the skills needed for adults to work their way out of poverty and provide stability and guidance for their children.
-See the Mobility Mentoring Project Description for more information.
+Mobility Mentoring is a long term intervention that focuses on improving “executive functioning” -- the critical thinking and self-regulation skills that are required to solve problems, set and attain goals, prioritize, delay gratification and problem solve -- all of the skills needed for adults to work their way out of poverty and provide stability and guidance for their children.